sauce-archives/help/docs/tools/appium/introduction.md

 <h3 id="about-appium">About Appium</h3>

 Appium is an open-source test-automation framework for mobile apps &ndash; native, hybrid and web apps are supported.
-It drives iOS and Android apps using the WebDriver <a href="https://code.google.com/p/selenium/wiki/JsonWireProtocol" target="_blank">JSON wire protocol</a>.
-Selenium also uses the JSON wire protocol.
-If you are familiar with Selenium for web testing, Appium will definitely be easy to get started with.<br>
+It drives iOS and Android apps using a standardized protocol.
+Selenium uses the same protocol and design so if you are familiar with Selenium for web testing, Appium will definitely be easy to get started with.<br>
 If you have any doubts, or want to get a first taste of what it is like to automate tests using Appium, have a look at our <a href="/docs/guides/tutorials-appium/">Appium Tutorial Series</a>, where we help you set up Appium on your system and run your first test.